Beers15/storefront/README.md

 * Users will be able to choose a category and see a list of all available products matching that category
 * Users will be presented with an easy to use user interface so that they can shop the online store with confidence

+### Phase 2 Shopping Cart

+* Users will be able to add products to their shopping cart
+* Users will be able to update the quantities of each product in their cart
+* Users will be able to remove products from their cart

 ------------

 ### Deployment